Kafka

 Messages are deleted from MQ by MQ system after they are consumed in a prod-con model.
 The message deletion can be turned off in most MQ platforms but the general idea of MQ is remove-on-consume.

 This is not the case in Kafka.
-A separate numeric offset is maintained by Kafka for each consumer based on which message they are reading and its updated after a successful consumption of a message.
+A separate numeric offset is maintained by Kafka for each consumer per partition based on which message they are reading and its updated after a successful consumption of a message.
 The messages themselves are not deleted from the partition when they are consumed and successfully finish processing.
-They are deleted after a retention period has passed or disk quota limit is reached, so Kafka acts as a “Distributed Commit Log” or more recently as a “Distributing Streaming Platform”.
+They are deleted after a retention period has passed, disk quota limit is reached, or consumer has gone down (rebalancing), so Kafka acts as a “Distributed Commit Log” or more recently called a “Distributing Streaming Platform”.

 Zookeeper